 Individuals waiting for a worker’s compensation settlement may qualify for financial assistance during the waiting period.
 Getting injured on the job does not translate to an immediate payout.
 Typically, workers’ compensation insurance claims involve a lengthy litigation battle between the claimant and the insurance provider.

 Litigants in these cases often have to wait for a long time to recover an adequate claim payout.
-Medical bills, mortgage, car payment, rent, and other expenses continue to pile up.
+Medical bills, mortgage, car payments, rent, and other expenses continue to pile up.
 There are a few sources of assistance while waiting for workers’ compensation benefits.

 Using Insurance to Settle Medical Bills